rsvim/rsvim.github.io/docs/manual/configuration/npm_package.md

 The config entry `rsvim.js` can just import these npm packages just like node/deno!

 :::warning
-The plugins in the `package.json` are not real 😁 (at least for now).
+The plugins in the `package.json` may not be real 😁 (at least for now).
 :::